adithya-chakravarthi-02/Optical_Fiber_Communication_Course_Project/README.md

 ## 🚀 Hardware Used

 - **ESP32-WROOM-32** development board
-- USB Serial connection for input/output (host PC or serial terminal)
+- USB Serial connection (115200 baud) for input/output
 ---

-## 📈 Results
+## 📚 Citation

-- Successfully simulated an 8-channel, 100 km CWDM link and generated a Q-factor/BER dataset across 20 sweep iterations.
-- Trained a compact 2→6→1 neural network capable of learning the relationship between the swept parameters and link BER performance.
-- Deployed the model on ESP32-WROOM with real-time inference over Serial, with no TensorFlow Lite runtime dependency — proving feasibility of BER prediction on low-cost edge hardware for optical network health monitoring.
+If you reference this work, please cite:

+> Jabeena A, Abisek S, Adithya T C, Viswin Kumar, Sanjay Krishna, Senapathy C, "TinyML-Enabled Intelligent Optical Communication System: Design, Implementation, and Comparative Performance Analysis," Department of Electronics and Communication Engineering / Department of Sensor and Biomedical Technology, Vellore Institute of Technology, Vellore, India.

 ---

 ## 🔭 Future Work

-- Expand training data with additional sweep parameters (launch power, fiber length, dispersion).
-- Compare manual inference accuracy/latency against TensorFlow Lite Micro on the same board.
-- Extend to multi-channel simultaneous prediction and integrate with a live optical testbed.
+As identified in the paper:
+- Multi-parameter integration (OSNR, dispersion, nonlinear effects)
+- On-device adaptive/incremental learning
+- Federated learning across distributed edge nodes
+- Hardware acceleration for sub-millisecond inference
+- Explainable AI for operator trust and regulatory compliance
+## ⚠️ Limitations

+- Requires retraining for updated network configurations
+- Constrained to BER and Q-factor as inputs
+- No redundancy against single-point failure
 ---

 ## 📚 Course Context

-Developed as a course project for **Optical Fiber Communication**, exploring the intersection of photonic system simulation and TinyML for real-time optical network diagnostics.
+Developed as a course project for **Optical Fiber Communication**, Vellore Institute of Technology, exploring the intersection of photonic system simulation and TinyML for real-time optical network diagnostics.